mshin77/PubMLP/README.md

 - PyTorch
 - education
 ---
-# PubMLP: Automatic Publication Classifier Using MLP
+# PubMLP: Automatic Publication Classifier

 Pre-trained model and code for PubMLP at the following locations: